Padding-kk-bit state machine

 A block of 136 rows of bytes in the Padding-KK SM corresponds to \(\mathtt{1993}\) rows in the Padding-KK-Bit SM.
 The picture below, displays the correspondence, also shows three subdivisions of the \(\mathtt{1993}\) rows (corresponding to \(\mathtt{1224+512+256+1}\)).

-Second subdivision → This consists of the \(\mathtt{512}\) rows, and represents the capacity input-bits in the \(\mathtt{1600}\)-bit state of the KECCAK-F SM.
+Second subdivision: Consists of the \(\mathtt{512}\) rows, and represents the capacity input-bits in the \(\mathtt{1600}\)-bit state of the KECCAK-F SM.
 Within the KECCAK-F state machine, unlike the bits in the first subdivision of \(\mathtt{1224}\) rows, the capacity bits are not affected by any exterior bits.

-Third subdivision → It consists of \(\mathtt{256 + 1}\) rows represents the 256 bits of the intermediate hash value produced by the KECCAK-F permutation.
+Third subdivision: Consists of \(\mathtt{256 + 1}\) rows represents the 256 bits of the intermediate hash value produced by the KECCAK-F permutation.
 At the end of hashing each 1088 bits (136-byte) string, this intermediate hash value actually coincides with the final hash of the KECCAK-256 hash function.
 Each hash value, the final digest, is packed into eight 32-bit registers at the final row of this subdivision.

 This section elaborates how the Padding-KK-Bit SM handles the correspondence of bytes between state machines, and correct positioning of bits with respect to the powers of 2.

-Starting with the first subdivision, the \(\mathtt{1224}\) rows related with the bit decomposition of each byte, the following registers are utilised:
+Starting with the first subdivision, the \(\mathtt{1224}\) rows related to the bit decomposition of each byte, the following registers are utilised:

 Here’s an example of how two bytes, \(\mathtt{0xa1}\) and \(\mathtt{0xfe}\), from the Padding-KK SM look like in the Padding-KK-Bit SM.
 The horizontal lines mark the end of a byte block.